thomasjungblut/tjungblut-math/README.md

 from heap to native memory and the slowness of lapack lite.
 The GPU gives great improvements when matrices get very large > 500x500 and copy costs (main to device memory) start to amortize itself.

-On Linux this looks a bit more in favor of JBLAS:
+On Linux this looks a bit more in favor of JBLAS (take care, this is comparing different hardware):

 ```
    n    type          us linear runtime